Bed Bugs in Hotels, Florida: How to Protect Yourself Before They Follow You Home

 When you get home, check your suitcase outside or in the garage.
 Wash clothes hot and dry on high heat first.
 Then vacuum the suitcase, focusing on seams and zippers.

 If you notice a bed bug problem in your home after returning from travel, contact pest control professionals immediately.
-At Rowland Pest Management, we inspect beds, box springs, headboards, and furniture, and use proven treatments to restore a pest-free home across Central Florida.
+At Rowland Pest Management, we inspect beds, box Summers, headboards, and furniture, and use proven treatments to restore a pest-free home across Central Florida.

 Making the Smart Choice for Bed Bug Protection in Florida